Lord Blyton Primary

 - Short term assessment is a feature of each lesson.
 Observations and careful questioning enable teachers to adjust lessons and brief other adults in the class if necessary.
 The lesson structure of Power Maths is designed to support this process and the reflect task at the end of each lesson also allows for misconceptions to be addressed.

-- At the end of each blocked unit of work, the children also complete the carefully aligned White Rose Maths ‘End of Unit Assessment’.
-The outcome of this is used by the teacher to ensure that any identified gaps in understanding can be addressed.
+- At the end of each blocked unit of work, the children may also complete the carefully aligned White Rose Maths ‘End of Unit Assessment’ should teachers require further evidence of learning.
+The outcome of this can then be used to ensure that any identified gaps in understanding can be addressed.

 3. Planning & Resources